What Is Summer Nectar Dearth?

 Plants in a vegetable garden stop producing new flowers and begin to set fruit.

-In our area, this usually coincides with periods of high heat and less rainfall.
-July and August are when we need to pay close attention to the signs of nectar scarcity.
+This usually coincides with periods of high heat and less rainfall in our area.
+We need to pay close attention to the signs of nectar scarcity in July and August.

 See our article 11 Best Plants For Honey Bees (And 5 To Avoid) for information on plants that help feed your bees during the year.